SDMD-2022/Core1Test/README.md

 This is a test file for Core 1.

 Please copy the file into your androidTest directory.
 You will need to edit the package name, as well as add `androidTestImplementation 'androidx.test:rules:1.4.0-beta02'` to your Gradle file (app level).
+(Please see the latest version numbers at https://developer.android.com/jetpack/androidx/releases/test, however this was tested with 1.4.0-beta02.)

 To run the tests, click on the arrows next to `class MainActivityTest`.
 This will open an emulator (or use your device)  and run through the steps in the tests.
 Test statuses will be shown at the bottom of the IDE (under Run).